threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_admin.md

 The dashboard is protected by 3Bot connect.
 To access it in the first place, the user should have started 3Bot server using their saved identity or their 3Bot name was added by the initial user giving them access to the dashboard.

-Giving admin access to other users could be done from `Settings` or admins could be added to `j.tools.3Bot.me.default.admins` via `jsng` shell:
+Giving admin access to other users could be done from `Settings` or admins could be added to `j.tools.threebot.me.default.admins` via `jsng` shell:

 ```python3
 j.core.identity.me.admins.append("ahmed.3Bot")